apache/airflow/airflow/providers/amazon/aws/executors/ecs/Setup_guide.md

 1. Under the "Security" heading in the "Connectivity & security" tab of the RDS instance, find the link to the VPC security group for your new RDS DB instance.
-2. Create an inbound rule that allows traffic from your IP address(es) on port 5432 (PostgreSQL).
+2. Create an inbound rule that allows traffic from your IP address(es) on TCP port 5432 (PostgreSQL).

 3. Confirm that you can connect to the DB after modifying the security group.
 This will require having `psql` installed.
 Instructions for installing `psql` can be found [here](https://www.postgresql.org/download/).

 **NOTE**: Be sure that the status of your DB is Available before testing connectivity

 ```
-psql -h <hostname> -p 5432 -U <username> <db_name>
+psql -h <endpoint> -p 5432 -U <username> <db_name>
 ```

-where hostname is the public endpoint of the RDS instance, and the username (and password) are the credentials used when creating the database.
+The endpoint can be found on the "Connectivity and Security" tab, the username (and password) are the credentials used when creating the database.
 The db_name should be `airflow_db` (unless a different one was used when creating the database.)
-The hostname of the RDS instance can be found on the Connectivity and Security tab, under the Endpoint heading.

 You will be prompted to enter the password if the connection is successful.